Plan unveiled for Toronto’s own World Trade Center complex

 "We're talking about building Toronto's international profile, within our skyline," Ms. De Silva said.
 "If we look at World Trade Centers around the world, they're iconic, they are commanding some of the highest rents in the city.
 They are hubs for trade and investment."

-Ms. De Silva was to announce the plans at a reception on Wednesday evening.
+Ms. De Silva announced the plans at a reception on Wednesday evening.
 World Trade Centers are a network of similar institutions around the world and the Toronto Region Board of Trade owns the local rights to the name.
 The board's current offices are in the financial district, where it offers services to local businesses looking to export.

 There are scores of World Trade Centers in other countries, most much lower in profile than the one in New York.
 They are usually premium office buildings with distinctive architecture that are home to business tenants as well as trade-promotion agencies.
 Having such a building in Toronto would help promote the city overseas, the board says.